Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Software.md

 * **rtlsdr_get_tuner_gain/set**: gets/sets the tuner gains.
 For R820T it selects the LNA and mixer gains in order to provide a gain value as close as possible to the provided gain.
 VGA gain (IF gain) is set to a constant;
 * **rtlsdr_set_tuner_if_gain**: sets IF gain.
 Unsuported for R820T;
 * **rtlsdr_set_tuner_bandwidth**: sets the tuner bandwidth through adjusting the IF filters.
 In practice, the list of supported values by the R820T tuner are 6, 7 and 8 MHz or a list of values ranging from 350 kHz to 2.43 MHz.
 The driver will always round upwards to the nearest supported value.
 The IF frequency used by the device is determined based on the bandwidth chosen with 4.57 MHz being used for 7 or 8 MHz bandwidth, 3.57 MHz for 6 MHz bandwidth and 2.3 MHz for any smaller bandwidth values;
 * **rtlsdr_get_sample_rate/set**: gets/sets the sample rate of the rtl-sdr output to a value inside the allowed range of [225001; 300000] Hz ∪ [900001; 3200000] Hz.
-Also sets the bandwidth of the tuner to be the same as the sample rate if it wasn't set before.
+Also sets the bandwidth of the tuner to be the same as the sample rate if it wasn't set manually before.
 * **rtlsdr_set_agc_mode**: sets the RTL2832U to use digital AGC (not the tuner's).
 This seems to amount only to simple fixed gain value being applied;
 * **rtlsdr_read_sync**: reads a fixed number of interleaved 8-bit IQ samples from the device synchronously;
 * **rtlsdr_read_async/cancel_async**: reads asynchronously from the device until cancel_async is called.